kixelated/test-trace/README.md

 #### Features

 The crate comes with two features pertaining "backend" initialization:

 - `log`, enabled by default, controls initialization for the `log` crate.
-- `trace`, disabled by default, controls initialization for the `tracing` crate.
+- `trace`, enabled by default, controls initialization for the `tracing` crate.

 Depending on what backend the crate-under-test (and its dependencies) use, the respective feature(s) should be enabled to make messages that